PillarTechnology/kata-pencil-durability/README.md

 I want writing to cause a pencil point to go dull
 so that I can sell more pencils*

 When a pencil is created, it can be provided with a value for point durability.
 The pencil will be able to write only a limited number of characters before it goes dull.
 After it goes dull, every character it is directed to write will appear as a space.
-A pencil created with a high point durability will still go dull, but not as fast as one with a lower durability rating.
+A pencil created with a high point durability will still go dull, but not as soon as one with a lower durability rating.

 Writing spaces and newlines expends no graphite, therefore "writing" these characters should not affect the pencil point.